Skip to content

 The Role of Prevention

 Prevention means stopping something from happening.
 But what does that mean for addiction?
 More importantly, how do we do it?
-We can help address some of those answers by learning from advancements being made in other areas of healthcare.
+We can address some of those answers by learning from advancements being made in other areas of healthcare.

 “An ounce of prevention is worth a pound of cure.”
 (Benjamin Franklin)